Semi-classical work and quantum work identities in Weyl representation

 The original approach of Jarzynski was based on classical trajectories and on the classical definition of work.
 It was therefore a challenge to generalize it to a quantum system.
-For closed quantum systems, this difficulty was overcome by the so-called two-measurement process \cite{kurchan,tasaki,Smukamel,maes,Qjarz,Gaspard1,Hang09,Imry12}, where work is defined as the difference of energy between the end and the beginning of the evolution.
+For closed quantum systems, this difficulty was overcome by the so-called two measurements process \cite{kurchan,tasaki,Smukamel,maes,Qjarz,Gaspard1,Hang09,Imry12}, where work is defined as the difference of energy between the end and the beginning of the evolution.
+This scheme was also studied using the Weyl formalism \cite{Liu18,Liu19} and path integrals \cite{Funo18}.
 As explained by Talkner et al. \cite{Hang07}, this definition of work does {\it not} correspond to a quantum observable because it can not be represented by a Hermitian operator.
 This explains why alternative proposals based on some quantum work operator did not obey the Jarzynski identity \cite{yukawa,Nieuw05,Ande16}.
 For an open system, the two measurements scheme could be applied by considering the system together with its environment as a global, closed, system (see e.g. \cite{MukRV,HangRV,Aberg}).
 A different strategy to study open systems is to use a quantum map that acts on the density matrix of the system \cite{CrooksQ1,CrooksQ2,Parr15}.
 Under suitable assumptions, this map leads to a quantum Markov evolution, described by a Lindblad equation \cite{Haroche}.
 In this dynamical framework, a quantum analog of the Jarzynski relation can be proved by defining a work operator through a generalization of the Feynman-Kac formula to quantum Markov semi-groups (see \cite{CheMal} and references therein).
-Further studies and proposals for experimental checks of the quantum Jarzynski identity have unveiled the interplay between measurement, quantum trajectories and stochastic thermodynamics \cite{Lutz08,Lesa10,Lutz11,Mahl11,Koslo13,Paz14,Serra15,Hang16,Niss16,Auff16,Vinjana}.
+Further studies and proposals for experimental checks of the quantum Jarzynski identity have unveiled the interplay between measurement, quantum trajectories and stochastic thermodynamics \cite{Lutz08,Lesa10,Lutz11,Mahl11,Koslo13,Paz14,Serra15,Hang16,Niss16,Auff16,Vinjana,Rast13, Rast14,Smith18}.